-Puttable Financial Instruments and Obligations Arising on Liquidation - IAS 32 and IAS 1 Amendment (effective for annual periods beginning on or after 1 January 2009).
+Puttable Financial Instruments and Obligations Arising on Liquidation - IAS 32 and IAS 1 Amendment.
 The amendment requires classification as equity of some financial instruments that meet the definition of financial liabilities.

-Vesting Conditions and Cancellations - Amendment to IFRS 2, Share-based Payment (issued in January 2008; effective for annual periods beginning on or after 1 January 2009).
+Vesting Conditions and Cancellations - Amendment to IFRS 2, Share-based Payment.
 The amendment clarifies that only service conditions and performance conditions are vesting conditions.
 Other features of a share-based payment are not vesting conditions.
 The amendment specifies that all cancellations, whether by the entity or by other parties, should receive the same accounting treatment.

-IFRIC 13, Customer Loyalty Programmes (effective for annual periods beginning on or after 1 July 2008 for financial statements prepared under IFRS; adopted by the EU with an effective date postponed to annual periods beginning after 31 December 2008).
+IFRIC 13, Customer Loyalty Programmes.
 IFRIC 13 clarifies that where goods or services are sold together with a customer loyalty incentive (for example, loyalty points or free products), the arrangement is a multiple-element arrangement and the consideration receivable from the customer is allocated between the components of the arrangement using fair values.
 It is the policy of the Group to recognize the deferred revenue on their customer loyalty program as a reduction of revenue, thus, this interpretation had no impact on consolidated financial statements.